darkrenaissance/darkfi/doc/src/architecture/p2p-network.md

   bandwidth to all peers.
 See also [libtorrent/src/choker.cpp](https://github.com/arvidn/libtorrent/blob/RC_2_0/src/choker.cpp).
     * All p2p messages will have a score which represents workload for the node.
 There is a hard limit, and in general the choker will try to balance the scores between all available channels.
+    * Opening the connection itself has a score with inbound connections assigned more cost than outgoing ones.
 * **Smart ban**.
 Malicious peers which violate protocols are hard banned.
 For example sending the wrong data for a chunk.
     * Add a method `channel.ban()` which immediately disconnects and blacklists the address.
 * **uTP congestion control**.
 BitTorrent implements a UDP protocol with its own congestion control.
 We could do such a similar strategy